Intercultural, Pragmatic, and Interactional Competence (IPIC) Measure

 Our Intercultural, Pragmatic, and Interactional Competence (IPIC) Measure helps assess students’ abilities to use the target language appropriately in multilingual interactions.
 It is the first assessment of its kind to combine intercultural, pragmatic, and interactional constructs.

 The IPIC Measure uses digital simulations to determine students’ abilities to navigate intercultural encounters with varying power and social distance using the target language.
 The intercultural assessment simulation allows for an individualized experience and accounts for language variation.
-It then creates a learner profile based on four dimensions critical to language competence: knowledge, analytical abilities, subjectivity, and awareness.
+It creates a learner profile based on four dimensions critical to language competence: knowledge, analytical abilities, subjectivity, and awareness.

 The IPIC Measure is a partnership with the Assessment and Evaluation Language Resource Center (AELRC).